ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 I then conducted the t-test using the variables _"Streams_a_lot"_ and _"Followers_gained"_ to see if there is a relationship betwen them.
 Using Python, I calculated the **P-value to be 1.28e-07**, which was below the standard significance level of 0.05.
 Therefore we could reject the null hypothesis and conclude that there is indeed a relationship between streaming a lot and gaining followers.

-## Step 2: Diving Deeper with a Simple Linear Regression Model
+## Diving Deeper with a Simple Linear Regression Model

 One of the limits of using a T-Test only, is that it only tells us that there is a relationship between two variables.
 If we wanted to learn how statistically related two variables are we could use a **Simple Linear Regression Model**.
 This model compares the linear relationship between two continous variables.
 So in this model, we would use the quantitative variable _"Stream_time_hr"_ as our independent variable, instead of _"Streams_a_lot"_ since _"Streams_a_lot"_ is a categorical variable.
 Our dependent variable would still be _"Followers_gained"_.
 And our null hypothesis will be slightly different as although it still tests that the two variables are unrelated, it also mathmatically tests that the slope between these two variables are equal to zero.